 Set Clear Parameters

-You’ll want to set clear guidelines in the relocation package.
+You’ll want to set clear guidelines in the relocation package when negotiating moving expenses.
 Make sure you use simple language so nothing is ambiguous.
 For example, your company could cover the cost of 2 weeks of temporary housing.
 Any time after the two weeks would need to be covered by the employee.
 This way you’ll ensure an efficient package without wasting any money.